azn-abel/mikus-neon-world/README.md

   - The app is currently deployed at https://azn-abel.github.io/mikus-neon-world from the `deploy` branch
   - The `deploy` branch is ready to be deployed on HTTP servers

-## Letter to Judging Committee

-Hello Judging Committee,

-We are college computer science students in America with keen interests in Japanese culture and media.
-Earlier this summer, we learned about the Magical Mirai Programming Competition from Hatsune Miku's English Facebook page.
-We entered because we saw it as an opportunity not only to learn about web development, but also to express our appreciation for Japanese culture and Hatsune Miku.

-Thank you for the time and efforts you all have dedicated to this competition.
-We look forward to hearing the results!

-All the best,
-Wolfpack Mirai 2023

 <hr/>

 # 初音ミクのネオン世界